asidhu11702/ansible-nginx-node-mongodb/README.md

 #list the keys added to verify that it is there.
 ssh-add -l
 ```
-4. git will already be installed on all the host machines, and pull the playbooks from Bitbucket.
+4. git will already be installed on all the host machines, pull the playbooks from Bitbucket.
 5. cd into playbooks directory and execute the following commands.

 ```